Nostalgia for the Soviet Union: Russo-Ukrainian War

+Russia has extensively relied on possible nostalgia for the USSR to support its war effort during the 2022 invasion of Ukraine.

 Following the invasion, many Russian tanks were shown flying the old flag of the Soviet Union alongside the pro-war Z military symbol.
-American political scientist Mark Beissinger told France 24 that the purpose of using these symbols was not necessarily to do with communism, but rather a desire to re-establish "Russian domination over Ukraine", noting that the use of Soviet symbols in most post-Soviet states (with the exception of Russia and Belarus) is often seen as a provocative act.
+American political scientist Mark Beissinger told France 24 that the purpose of using these symbols was not necessarily to do with the ideology of communism, but rather a desire to re-establish "Russian domination over Ukraine", noting that the use of Soviet symbols in most post-Soviet states (with the exception of Russia and Belarus) is often seen as a deliberate provocative act rather than actually wanting to establish communism.
+Other observers noted that the Russian propaganda incorporates the Soviet symbols as a reference to the former Soviet power, alluding to its possible return.

-In addition to symbolism, the Bolshevism of the Russian forces manifests itself in their toponymic policy: the occupiers everywhere "return" their Soviet names to the captured settlements and cities (as well as to those they want to capture).
-This is officially motivated by the desire to restore historical justice.
-In fact, as a rule, anti-historical names given by the Bolsheviks in the 1920s and 1930s are restored instead of either returned historical (pre-revolutionary) names or Ukrainianized names obtained as part of the company for the decommunization of the country in 2014-22.
-Examples: Artemivsk instead of Bakhmut, Krasny (Red) Liman instead of Liman, Volodarske instead of Nikolske, Stakhanov instead of Kadiivka, etc.
+Some suggest that the toponymic policy of the Russian forces is a manifestation of nostalgia: the settlements in the occupied Ukrainian territories are renamed to their Soviet names.
+These artificial names, created by the Bolsheviks in the 1920s and 1930s, were often references to communist leaders as a way to propagate the communist ideology.
+Ukraine has changed them, usually restoring the historic toponyms, during the decommunization process.
+Russian forces would again impose the Soviet names, for example: Artemivsk instead of Bakhmut, Krasny (Red) Liman instead of Lyman, Volodarske (a reference to V. Volodarsky) instead of Nikolske, Stakhanov (a reference to Alexei Stakhanov) instead of Kadiivka, etc. Other researchers argue that the Russian toponymic policy is primarily a Russification policy, rather than an effort driven by nostalgia.